alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 For example, the point pattern in Figure \ref{fig:figure2}(a) yields the intensity map given in Figure \ref{fig:figure2}(b).
 3. Departure from completed randomness can be assessed using visual inspection of graphs of $F$, $G$ and $K$ functions as described in @ChiuStoyanKendallMecke-2013.
-It is clear that the point pattern of Figure \ref{fig:figure2}(a) is definitely inhomogeneous and therefore it is not surprising that the corresponding graphical plots indicate clear evidence of deviation from CSR:
+It is clear that the point pattern of Figure \ref{fig:figure2}(a) is strongly inhomogeneous and therefore it is not surprising that the corresponding graphical plots indicate clear evidence of deviation from CSR:
     + the $F$ function or "empty space function"